chipsalliance/caliptra-sw/fmc/README.md

 *FHT is currently defined to be 48 bytes in length.*

+### FhtMarker

+This is a "magic number" used to identify the start of the table, allowing the FMC or RT firmware modules to determine that the FHT has been populated.
+The expected value 0x54484643 will appear as ASCII ‘CFHT’ when viewed as a hex dump.

+### FhtMajorVer & FhtMinorVer

+The Major and Minor version numbers of the Firmware Handoff Table.
+All FHT versions with the same Major version number must remain backward compatible.
+Therefore, fields must remain at constant offsets, and no fields may be redefined.
+It is possible to deprecate existing fields or define new fields within the reserved space at the end of the table by incrementing the Minor version number

+For example, a Caliptra ROM is be frozen with FHT version 1.0.
+During later stages of development, it is found that an additional 4 byte data field must be passed from FMC to Runtime.
+During boot, the ROM will populate the FHT as version 1.0.
+When FMC executes, it will update the table version to 1.1 and add the additional data to the first 4 bytes of the reserved space at the end of the FHT.

+### ManifestBaseAddr

+This is the physical address of the location in SRAM where ROM has placed a complete copy of the Firmware Manifest.
+This must remain resident such that firmware is able to re-run firmware integrity checks on-demand (required by FIPS 140-3).

+### FipsFwBaseAddr

+*Future feature, not currently supported.* This is the physical address of the location in ROM or SRAM where a discrete FIPS Crypto module resides.
+If a discrete FIPS module does not exist, then this field shall be NULL and ROM, FMC, and RT FW must all carry their own code for accessing crypto resources and keys.

+### RtFwBaseAddr

+This is the physical address of the location in ICCM SRAM where ROM has placed the authenticated Runtime Firmware module.

+### FmcCdiKvIdx

+This field provides the index into the Key Vault where the CDI<sub>FMC</sub> is stored.

+### FmcPrivKeyKvIdx

+This field provides the index into the Key Vault where the PrivateKey<sub>FMC</sub> is stored.

+### FmcPubKeyDvIdx

+This field provides the index into the Data Vault where the PublicKey<sub>FMC</sub> is stored.

+### FmcCertDvIdx

+This field provides the index into the Data Vault where the Cert<sub>FMC</sub> signature is stored.

+### RtCdiKvIdx

+This field provides the index into the Key Vault where the CDI<sub>RT</sub> is stored.

+### RtPrivKeyKvIdx

+This field provides the index into the Key Vault where the PrivateKey<sub>RT</sub> is stored.

+### RtPubKeyDvIdx

+This field provides the index into the Data Vault where the PublicKey<sub>RT</sub> is stored.

+### RtCertDvIdx

+This field provides the index into the Data Vault where the Cert<sub>RT</sub> signature is stored.

+### Reserved

+This area is reserved for definition of additional fields that may be added during Minor version updates of the FHT.

 ## FMC Boot Flow

 The following list of steps are to be performed by FMC on each boot when ROM jumps to its entry point: